erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 confusing at first.
 Essentially the suggestion is to maintain partitions within a single B-tree via adding an artificial leading key field (see [[14]][partitioned-b-tree-Graefe]).
-Those partitions are nothing but temporary, and after some time will be merged together in background so that in a normal state there is only one partition.
+Those partitions are nothing but temporary, and after some time will be merged together in background so that in the normal state there is only one partition.
 Why on earth would we add artificial data to an index, which is clearly an overhead?
 The original paper suggests that this design could be beneficial if we need to assemble an index from smaller chunks.